-- 1. During the master classes the fundamental material of the subject is taught.
+1. During the master classes the fundamental material of the subject is taught.
 It is taught on the blackboard, so that the classes are more interactive and alive.
 To facilitate learning, students have access to course notes before each class and know before each class which part of the notes will be covered.
-The course notes, available in Aula Global, contain additional exercises to complete and deepen the topics explained in class. - 2.
-In small classes, students can take a more active role in solving the proposed exercises.
+The course notes, available in Aula Global, contain additional exercises to complete and deepen the topics explained in class.
+The 2 midterm exams also tale place during the normal master class (week 8 and 14 of the semester, approximately).

+2. In small classes, students can take a more active role in solving the proposed exercises.
 Students' participation in class allows them to analyze problems, interpret models, and communicate solutions, fostering the exchange of opinions.
 Sharing answers to practical class exercises and joint correction should serve to consolidate knowledge and develop the ability to analyze and communicate relevant information for problem solving.
 In addition, sharing will favor the exchange of critical opinions both between teacher and students and between students.
 In these sessions, student participation (including at the blackboard) is essential.
 Preparation before class by the students is emphasized in order to encourage more discussion time in class and prioritize those elements that require more interaction with the teacher.

-The last 3 weeks (approximately) of the course will be devoted to student presentations.
-These presentations are made in groups of up to 4 students.
+In the last 3 weeks (approximately) of the semester, the small classes will be devoted to students' presentations.
+These presentations are made in groups of up to 3 to 4 students.
 During these presentations, students must illustrate the concepts taught in class with concrete examples, or through the discussion of related research articles.